MYB-SIFU/baileys-wrapper/README.md

 ## What is this?

-`@sifat/baileys-wrapper` is a lightweight JavaScript library that wraps the [Baileys](https://github.com/WhiskeySockets/Baileys) WhatsApp Web API, making it easier and faster to build WhatsApp bots with a clean event-driven structure.
+`baileys-wrapper` is a lightweight JavaScript library that wraps the [Baileys](https://github.com/MYB-SIFU/baileys-wrapper) WhatsApp Web API, making it easier and faster to build WhatsApp bots with a clean event-driven structure.

 ---